Contraction $\mathcal{L}_1$-Adaptive Control using Gaussian Processes: Preliminaries and Problem Statement

-We now proceed with a few definitions before presenting the model assumptions.
-We denote by $(x_d(t),u_d(t))$ the \textit{desired state-input trajectory}, if it satisfies the nominal dynamics, i.e., $\dot{x}_d(t) = \bar{F}(x_d(t),u_d(t))$.
-Any desired state $x_d$ satisfies $x_d(t) \in \mathcal{X} \subset \mathbb{R}^n$, for all $t \geq 0$, where the convex compact set $\mathcal{X}$ denotes the \textit{state constraint set}, for example, the box constraints on the linear and angular positions and velocities of a quadrotor.
-Note that $\mathcal{X}$ is not a safe set, since it does not consider the knowledge of the environment and obstacles, and it only represents the maximal limits of the state-space.
-Since $\bar{F}$ (nominal dynamics) is known, any model-based planner can thus generate the desired pair $(x_d(t),u_d(t))$ satisfying the state-constraints.
-Given any positive scalar $\rho$ and the desired state trajectory $x_d(t)$, we define the $\rho$-norm ball centered at $x_d(t)$ by
+Here $\norm{\cdot}$ denotes the Euclidean norm.
+The norm balls induce the compact set which we refer to as the tube. \end{definition} Note that $\mathcal{X}$ is not a safe set since it does not consider the knowledge of the environment and obstacles, and it only represents the maximal limits of the state-space without which the planning cannot be feasible .
+Additionally, since $\bar{F}$ (nominal dynamics) is known, any model-based planner can thus generate the desired pair $(x_d(t),u_d(t))$ satisfying the state-constraints.